qala-io/java-course/docs/programme/spring-n-rest.md

 [REST in Practice](http://shop.oreilly.com/product/9780596805838.do) - a great book that shows how to build a high quality REST API with caching, events, hypermedia, black jack, hookers.

+[High Performance Browser Networking](https://hpbn.co/) - describes how web works, which protocols exist, their strengths, weaknesses, pitfalls.
+Shows how to get everything out of your web infrastructure.